markdown-academy/conversations-template/conversations/examples/markdown_academy.md

 ## Non-Interactive Jumps

 Sometimes you want to jump to a specific part of the conversation without any user interaction.
-This is useful when your conversation hs many paths, and you want to skip some of the following paragraphs.
+This is useful when your conversation has many paths, and you want to skip some of the following paragraphs.

 You can do that by using the following syntax: